Research of the Cremer Group at ISTA:

 - The colonies of ants and other social insects represent a special form of social organization.

-- This means that on one hand – like in other societies – disease spread between host individuals is affected by their social interaction networks.
-Ants are actively modulating their behaviors and hence social contact networks upon pathogen contact, thereby using „organizational immunity“ to reduce epidemics.
+- At the same time – like in societies – disease can spread between colony members via their social interaction networks.
+Ants are actively modulating their behaviors and hence contact networks upon pathogen contact, thereby using „organizational immunity“ to reduce epidemics.

 Recent publications